safiqul/2410/docs/addressing/dhcp-addressing.md

 > Q. Are DHCP messages sent over UDP or TCP?

 > Q: Which IP address did the host h1 get from the DHCP server, and why?

+> Q: Which IP address did the host h2 get from the DHCP server, and why?